mike4344/websockets-flask/README.md

 for set up you will need to pip install the following flask-socketio eventlet to run you need to use the command python main.py when you type into the chat and hit send they will print to the console on the backend for now (will be updated for more meaningful use soon)

+a special thank you to Nic Gauer for his help troubleshooting this